bkleinen/lab-01-rails-starter-box/README.md

 This project automates the setup of a development environment for general Ruby on Rails application development.

+Forked from [Bjelli's Starter Box](https://github.com/web-engineering/rails-starter-box) with many thanks for the suggestion!

+Which was in turn...
 Inspired by the book ["Deploying Rails"](http://pragprog.com/book/cbdepra/deploying-rails) and fxn's [rails-dev-box](https://github.com/rails/rails-dev-box).
 Forked from https://github.com/jasonk47/rails-starter-box, which in turn was forked from https://github.com/amaia/rails-starter-box

 ## Requirements